kiran7028/jenkins-pipeline/notes/nexus/install_nexus_3.84_amazon_linux.md

 ---

 ## 2) Create a dedicated 'nexus' user (no home dir, no shell)
+  - Creates a system user called nexus
+  - No home directory (-M)
+  - Uses /opt/nexus as its working directory (-d)
+  - Cannot log in (-s /sbin/nologin)
+  - Intended only to run the Nexus service securely

 ```bash
 sudo useradd -r -M -d /opt/nexus -s /sbin/nologin nexus
 ```